Shira-Lee-Coder/Fake_News_Project/README.md

 PyTorch MLP was selected as the best-performing model from Part 1.
 This module conducts systematic hyperparameter experiments on it and visualizes the training results.
 All figures are saved automatically to the `figures/` folder after running.

-This module handles hyperparameter experiments and training result visualizations.
-All figures are saved automatically to the `figures/` folder after running.

 ---

 ### ▶️ Run